Skip to main content

 Criminal record background checks (CBC) and drug screens are a standard part of the physician assistant profession.
 Successful completion of a criminal background check is required for admission to and continuation in the Program.
 Because many local hospitals affiliated with the university require a criminal background check and drug screen on all employees and anyone interacting with their patients, these are mandatory requirements of all students that must be updated annually.
 All students must comply with these requirements without regard to clinical assignments.
 Failure to successfully complete both the CBC and drug screen will affect your position in the program.

+Students with an approved non-academic leave of absence may be decelerated to the next cohort, depending on the length of leave.
 The DPA does not offer deceleration for academic, professionalism, or behavioral conduct issues.
 Students are expected to maintain the academic pace of their cohort.
 This does not allow students to drop classes or decelerate once matriculated.
-Dropping classes results in dismissal from the program.
-Students with an approved non-academic leave of absence may be required to meet the proficiencies for consideration of reinstatement and may join the next cohort, depending on the length of the leave.
+Dropping classes results in dismissal from the DPA.
+Students returning from an approved non-academic leave of absence may be required to meet the Proficiencies Required for Consideration of Reinstatement.

-The PAD curriculum has been designed to be a full-time program for students.
-It consists of a very demanding course load with a great deal of time spent in class and clinical experiences.
+The DPA curriculum has been designed to be a full-time program.
+It consists of a very demanding course load with a great deal of time spent in class and in clinical experiences.
 There are also special seminars, guest lecturers, and community service-learning projects that may be scheduled on relatively short notice.

-We encourage you to seek outside sources of support (scholarships, loans, grants, etc.) and to devote as much time as possible to your professional education.
+We encourage students to seek outside sources of support (scholarships, loans, grants, etc.) and to devote as much time as possible to their professional education.
 Employment while enrolled in the program is strongly discouraged.
-A3.15.e

-Physician assistant students are not allowed/required to work for the DPA.
-A3.04 Students may not serve as an instructional faculty and will not be substituted for regular staff.
+PA students are not allowed/required to work for the DPA.
+Students may not serve as an instructional faculty and will not be substituted for regular staff.
 Students are prohibited from substituting for clerical and/or clinical personnel during first year clinical experiences and clinical rotations.
-A3.05a-b

-Immunization forms are provided to students prior to matriculation and must be uploaded into the designated health and immunization record management system of the verification service through the online portal.
-Student compliance with the program’s immunization policy will be reported to the program by the designated health and immunization record management verification.
-Students will be expected to update their immunization records and demonstrate compliance as required, during their tenure in the program.
-Students who do not have an approved immunization record on file with the designated health and immunization record management system of the verification service will not be assigned any patient contact responsibilities.
-Student compliance with the program’s immunization policy will be documented by the program and becomes a part of their permanent record.”
+Immunizations and TB screening must be uploaded into the designated health and immunization record management system of the verification service through the online portal.
+Student compliance with the Program’s immunization policy (see below) will be reported to the Program by the designated health and immunization record management verification.
+Students will be expected to update their immunization and TB screening record and demonstrate compliance as required, during their tenure in the Program.
+Students who do not have an approved immunization and TB screening record on file with the designated health and immunization record management system of the verification service will not be assigned any patient contact responsibilities.

-These requirements are also reviewed (and updated, if applicable) annually for consistency with current scientific and clinical recommendations from federal (e.g. ACIP, CDC) and local health authorities as well as recommendations from a leading association of college health experts (e.g. AHCA).
+These requirements are also reviewed (and updated, if applicable) distant (outside for consistency with current scientific and clinical recommendations from federal (e.g. ACIP, CDC) and local health authorities as well as recommendations from a leading association of college health experts (e.g. AHCA).

-In accordance with state-specific mandates and the most current CDC & Prevention recommendations for health professionals, the following immunizations are required for all students enrolled in health-related courses that will involve direct patient contact in medical settings who come in contact with human biological fluids or tissue.
+In accordance with state specific mandates and the most current CDC & Prevention recommendations for health professionals, the following immunizations are required for all students enrolled in health-related courses that will involve direct patient contact in medical or who come in contact with human biological fluids or tissue.

-Tetanus/diphtheria: Proof of one “booster” dose of tetanus/diphtheria vaccine (within 10 years).
-Td vaccine is an acceptable substitute if the Tdap vaccine is medically contraindicated.
+• Tetanus/diphtheria: Proof of one “booster” dose of tetanus/diphtheria vaccine (within 10 years).
+Td vaccine is an acceptable substitute, if Tdap vaccine is medically contraindicated.
 Pregnant HCWs need to get a dose of Tdap during each pregnancy.

-Hepatitis B virus (HBV): Proof of serologic immunity to HBV by quantitative titer or certification of immunization with a complete series of Hepatitis B vaccines.
+• Hepatitis B virus (HBV): Proof of serologic immunity to HBV by quantitative titer or certification of immunization with a complete series of Hepatitis B vaccine.

-Meningococcus: Proof of one dose administered within the last five years if less than 22 years old.
+• Meningococcus: Proof of one dose administered within the last 5 years if less than 22 years old.

-Varicella: Two doses or proof of immunity by quantitative titer.
+• Varicella: 2 doses or proof of immunity by quantitative titer.

-Although not required by the University at this time, the COVID vaccine may be required by the healthcare facility.
-Students who refuse the vaccine may be denied admittance to a facility, which can result in a delay in graduation.
-This is subject to change based on university policy.
+Although not required by the University, the COVID vaccine may be required by the healthcare facility.
+Students who refuse the vaccine may be denied admittance to a facility, which can result in delay of graduation.

 Every student is required to receive an influenza vaccine each year in October or November.
 Any student who refuses the influenza vaccine may be required, by the healthcare facility, to always wear a mask or may be refused admittance by the facility.

-It is the student’s responsibility (with department guidance) to ensure the immunizations and screenings are up to date, as well as to provide proper documentation.
-Failure of the student to maintain the required immunizations and screenings will impact their ability to progress in the program and delay graduation.
+It is the student’s responsibility to ensure the immunizations and screenings are up to date.
+Failure of the student to maintain the required immunizations and screenings will impact their ability to progress in the DPA and delay graduation.
+Any clinical days missed due to failure to comply with this policy will be unexcused absences.

 Students will assume the full cost of the immunizations and/or titer.